crystalcommerce/Frontend-Standards/README.md

 ### <a name='general'>General</a>

+- **Spaces not Tabs**
-- **Spaces not Tabs**: Use spaces when coding and not tab characters.
+    - Use spaces when coding and not tab characters.
 Use 4 spaces for a tab.

     *Good*
     ```html